Is it true that only 2% of the respondents in the 2010 McAllister Opinion Research phone survey believed a “National Park” was/is a priority?

 The survey results show a MERE 2% OF THOSE SURVEYED believed a National Park was an issue in the South Okanagan-Similkameen.
 Here’s what the unprompted “issues” were from respondents in the 2010 phone survey question #1, paid for by the Western Canada Wilderness Committee:

 We will move on.
 Question #2a in the 2010 phone survey could not have been reasonably be answered by a layman.
 Why?
 Because the layman knows neither the amount of available land nor do they know how much of that land has already been protected in the South Okanagan (or South Similkameen).
-Most likely they believed there is virtually no protected land in the South Okanagan, otherwise why would the person on the other end of the phone be asking such a question?
+Most likely they would have believed there is virtually no protected land in the South Okanagan, otherwise why would the person on the other end of the phone be asking such a question?

 Q2.
 Please tell me whether you AGREE or DISAGREE with each of the following statements: